-Thomas Smith is an English-qualified partner in the Finance Department of the London office.
-Recommended by Chambers UK (2020), The Legal 500 UK (2020) ...
+Thomas Smith is an English-qualified partner in the Finance Group of the London office.
+Recommended by Chambers UK (2020), The Legal 500 UK (2020) and ...

 Read Full Biography